tranvansang/express-transformer/README.md

 - If `path` is an array.
 Things become more complicated.

 Base on the common sense, we **decided** to manually force the validation (ignoring the value of `force` when needed), to avoid several use cases.
 Assume that you want to make an API to change user password.
-There are following requirements which the API should satisfy.
+There are the following requirements which the API should satisfy.

-- If `password` and `passwordConfirm` are omitted, skip changing the password (, and may change other provided values).
+- If `password` and `passwordConfirm` are omitted, skip changing the password  and may change other provided values).
-- If `password` or `passwordConfirm` are provided, check if they equal with some condition (length, ...etc) before process the changing.
+- If `password` or `passwordConfirm` are provided, check if they equal with some condition (length, ...etc) before process the change.

 `transformer(['password', 'passwordConfirm']).transform(callback)` is designed to do that for you.